askui/intent-pilot/README.md

 - OpenAI Key
 - AskUI token
     - `ASKUI_WORKSPACE_ID` and `ASKUI_TOKEN` are needed in `.env` file to get the product running.
-    - You can easily get your own AskUI credentials by signing up at [AskUI](https://askui.com)
+    - You can get your own AskUI credentials by signing up at [AskUI](https://askui.com)
 - You can also copy the `.env.example` file to `.env` and fill in the required details OR You can enter the credentials in the terminal when you start the app.

 #### Linux